After a mass shooting, what will a congregation do with the sanctuary?

-And when six people were killed and four were wounded inside a Sikh temple in Oak Creek, Wisconsin, in 2012, worshippers did not abandon the sanctuary and even preserved some of the bullet holes.
+When six people were killed and four were wounded inside a Sikh temple in Oak Creek, Wisconsin, in 2012, worshipers did not abandon the sanctuary and even preserved some of the bullet holes.

 “It frames the wound,” Pardeep Kaleka, son of former temple president Satwant Singh Kaleka, who died in the massacre, told the Associated Press.
-“The wound of our community, the wound of our family, the wound of our society.” —Religion News Service
+“The wound of our community, the wound of our family, the wound of our society.” —Associated Press; Religion News Service

 A version of this article, which was edited on November 28, appears in the December 6 print edition under the title “After a shooting, churches face decision on what to do with crime scene.”